How to Engrave Copper: 10 Popular FAQs

 Step 1.
 Preparation:

-Turn on the laser engraver and adjust the settings according to the manufacturer's guidelines and the specifics of the copper engraving.
+Turn on the laser engraver and adjust the settings according to the manufacturer's guidelines and the specifics of copper engraving.
 Parameters such as power, speed, and frequency may need to be adjusted.

 Step 3.
-Draft preparation:
+Design preparation:

 Step 4.
 Test and calibration: